rokki74/rokki74/README.md

 - 🌱 I’m currently taking a course on computer science and I'm a full stack developer but I tend to be linient on the backend
 - 💞️ I’m looking to collaborate on software development and in other language applications especially java and c#
 - 📫 How to reach me  ratemojapheth85@gmail.com
 - 😄 Pronouns:
-- ⚡ Fun fact:
+- ⚡ Fun fact: My first pet was a dog but it just couldn't survive where I come from so I had to switch it with my pc

 <!---
 rokki74/rokki74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.